devonapple/ergo_wiki/Node-Configuration-File.md

-**This guide is outdated and should be actualized to current config format**
+**!!!Note!!!
+This guide is outdated and should be actualized to current config format**

 ## Actual for version 1.6.1